 This website Is both a biography and portfolio for Jazmine Khan's videography, photography and entertainment career.

 Jazmine has also been spreading awareness through her various media ventures on TV, radio and in film.
-She was one of the youngest videographers and editors for a television series in Canada, and also she was one of the youngest radio broadcasters in the city.
+She was one of the youngest producers for a television series in Canada, and also she was one of the youngest radio broadcasters in the city.

 Jazmine Khan has always been one of those people interested in documenting things, but it never occurred to her that her life is worth documenting until recently.